ReScience/ReScience-submission/article/Poisot-2017.md

 associated to specialism, (ii) active habitat selection, (iii) negative density dependence due to competition, and (iv) stochastic changes in habitat quality, that allow combinations of species to persist even though coexistence would not be possible in a purely deterministic world.
+This was an influential paper in guiding subsequent research on the co-existence between specialists and generalists, as it showed a strong effect on the structure of environmental change.
 Here I propose an implementation of this model in *Julia* [@beza17jfa], and show that it is able to reproduce most figures from the original manuscript.

 # Methods